A Letter to Her Majesty The Queen

 The children have continued with their plant exploration and at Welly Wednesday and turned their focus to trees.
 We discussed how trees are grown from a seed but also grow their own seeds which are dispersed by the wind and animals.
 We looked at the different trees in the forest and identified which trees are evergreen and which are deciduous.
 We were lucky today to see some freshly cut tree stumps, meaning we could count the rings to identify the age of the tree.
 The children questioned whether the widest stump would be the oldest tree.
 After counting the rings in the tree stumps, the children came to the conclusion that a wider width does not make the tree older and that trees can grow at different rates with many factors effecting the growth - water intake, available light and soil quality.
 We then found the tallest tree in the forest.
 The children were fascinated by the size and wondered how old this magnificent tree was.
-Mrs. Colley and Mr. Hall managed to measure the girth of the tree, it measured over 7.7m!
+The staff managed to measure the girth of the tree, it measured over 7.7m!
 After a quick calculation we worked out that the tallest tree in the forest could be approximately 308 years old!

 Science - Plants.

 The children have made a great start on Mr. McGregor's garden.
 They have cleared some of the planting beds of weeds and debris, then planted some fruit tree that were kindly dontated by Morrisons.
 The children have also planted sunflower seeds to observe and record what plants need and how they grow